ikem-krueger/ikem-krueger.github.io/_posts/2022-02-02-asus-h81m-a-nvme-mod.md

 tags: asus, uefi, nvme, windows
 ---

-I wanted to use a NVMe-SSD on my Asus H81M-A motherboard.
-The motherboard is not equipped with a native NVMe-Slot, hence I bought an PCIe-to-NVMe-Adapter.
+I wanted to use an NVMe-SSD on my Asus H81M-A motherboard.
+The motherboard is not equipped with a native NVMe-Slot, hence I bought a PCIe-to-NVMe-Adapter.

 With this adapter, Windows is seeing the drive.
-Unfortunately the UEFI doesn't recognize the NVMe-SSD.
-It lacks the needed module.
+Unfortunately the UEFI doesn't recognize the NVMe-SSD to boot from it.
 But that can be changed...

 Parts used: